-Happy Valentines Day… Do you have a special someone you have been talking to online?
+Happy Valentine's Day… Do you have a special someone you have been talking to online?

-If you reading this, you are probably concerned that this person might be fake.
+If you are reading this, you are probably concerned that this person might be fake.
 Or it seems too good to be true.
 Are they after more than just your heart?

 Romance scams are becoming increasingly common, and they can have devastating consequences both emotionally and financially.

-In a romance scam, criminals manipulate victims into believing they are in love and then duping them out of money.
+In a romance scam, criminals manipulate victims into believing they are in love and duping them out of money.

 Knowing the warning signs and staying alert can help you stay safe from these scams.
+In this guide, we'll explore effective strategies on how to outsmart a romance scammer, safeguarding not only your heart but also your finances.

 The median loss in each case was $4,000.
 People over 70 were the most common victims.